 CPU: 1.6GHz dual-core Intel Core i5 | Graphics: Intel UHD Graphics 617 | RAM: 8GB – 16GB | Screen: 13.3-inch (diagonal) 2,560 x 1,600 LED-backlit display with IPS technology | Storage: 128GB – 1TB SSD | Dimensions: 11.97 x 8.36 x 0.61 inches (30.41 x 21.24 x 1.56cm; W x D x H)

 Apple takes the MacBook Air (2018) and gives it a bit of refresh, adding True Tone technology to its display and an even more reliable keyboard.
 Unfortunately, it hasn’t upgraded the specs – which actually leads us to think that there might be a bigger update by early 2020 – but seeing as the 2018 version has already made our list, this improved version is just as deserving.
 But the best part is yet to come: this refresh is even cheaper, so you’re definitely getting more value for less.

 Read the full review: MacBook Air (2019)

 Small and stylish

-When Apple refreshed the MacBook back in 2016, it didn’t please anyone, despite being more attractive than ever before.
-And, while the controversy hasn’t disappeared entirely, the 12-inch MacBook has found its niche as an ultraportable and lightweight laptop.
-It’s low on ports, but in a laptop this thin, that’s to be expected, and it can support basically everything under the sun with its Thunderbolt 3 port, anyway.
+While Apple has officially cut the MacBook from its MacBook like, many third parties are still carry it.
+And because the 12-inch MacBook has found its niche as an ultraportable and lightweight laptop, it’s still deserving of a spot on our best Macs list… that is, until stock runs out.
+It’s low on ports, but that’s hardly a surprise in a laptop this thin.
+It can support basically everything under the sun with its Thunderbolt 3 port, anyway.
 It’s not as powerful as the MacBook Pro, but if you’re looking for a MacBook that’s easy to take with you wherever you go, look no further.